CliDyn/climsight/README.md

 ## Before you run

 You have to download example climate data and NaturalEarth coastlines.
-Change to the To do it simply run:
+To do it simply run:

 ```bash
 ./download_data.sh
 ```

 You would also need an [OpenAI API key](https://platform.openai.com/docs/api-reference) to run the prototype.
-You can provide it as environment varaible:
+You can provide it as environment variable:

 ```bash
 export OPENAI_API_KEY="???????"